CompuTec/computec-docs/docs/processforce/releases/plugin-release-notes/bulkchange.md

 sidebar_position: 15
 ---

-# CompuTec BulkChange
+# CompuTec Mass Change Plugin

-Below are the release notes for CompuTec BulkChange, highlighting new features, improvements, and bug fixes in this release.
+Below are the release notes for CompuTec Mass Change (Bulk Change) Plugin, highlighting new features, improvements, and bug fixes in this release.

 ---